 If your test scores or high school grades weren’t outstanding enough to contend in today’s ultra-competitive college admissions process — or if you weren’t able to complete high school — open admissions schools offer a way to go to college anyway.

 What Isn’t Open Admission?

 Open admission isn’t an indication that “anything goes.”
 Once you begin attending one of these colleges, you’ll generally be expected to maintain satisfactory academic progress and grades, just as you would at a school with regular admissions.

 Open admission also isn’t an excuse to ignore application deadlines.
 While these deadlines may be later than those at other schools (or the school might use a rolling admission policy), there typically are still deadlines.
 Don’t wait until a few weeks before classes start to begin the application process.

 What to Keep in Mind About an Open Admission College

 When you choose to attend an open admission college, you’ll likely need to take several placement tests.
 These don’t determine whether you get into the school, but rather the level of the classes you’ll start with.

-Some open admissions colleges cater to a specific subset of students, either by the college’s rules or through student self-selection.
+In addition, remember that some open admissions colleges cater to a specific subset of students.
+This may take the form of the college’s rules, or through student self-selection.
 Wabash College, for example, is male-only.
 90% of the students at Boricua College identify as Latino.
 Southern Nazarene University provides a Christian education.
 In other words, just as with regular admissions colleges, each school offers its own flavor and characteristics.